Skip to content

 Where the work had to land

-Public detail stays high level, but the shape of the work was broad enough to matter:
+The shape of the work was broad enough to matter:

 • leadership needed better decision support and cleaner operating visibility